Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 ## Function Definition

-" : "       signal the beginning of function define, followed by function name and function definition
+" : "       signal the beginning of function define, followed by function name and function definition; space between the colon and function name is required;

 " ; "       signal marking the end of function define, followed right after the definition of the function; once " ; " is read in the program would print out the name of the function defined and the definition of the function